Most Runs In ODI World Cup History (1975 – 2019)

-Let’s delve into Leading Run Scorers in Cricket World Cup History.
+Let’s Check into Leading Run Scorers in Cricket World Cup History.
 Also read, Most Centuries In ODI World Cup.

 Most Runs In ODI World Cup 2019

-Most Runs Scorer in World Cup 2019 – Rohit Sharma of India secures the top spot as the leading run scorer in the 2019 Cricket World Cup, accumulating a total of 648 runs.
+Most Runs Scorer in World Cup 2019 – Rohit Sharma of India secures the top spot as the leading run scorer in the 2019 Cricket World Cup, scored a total of 648 runs.

 Matthew Hayden, the former opening batsman from Australia, scored the most runs in ODI World Cup 2007.
-Hayden achieved an impressive 659 runs across 11 matches, maintaining an average of 73.22.
+Hayden scored 659 runs across 11 matches, maintaining an average of 73.22.
 He marked his performance with a remarkable total of 3 centuries and 1 half-century.

 Notably, his top score during the tournament was against the West Indies in the quarter-final, where he hit 143 runs off 143 balls.

 Sachin Tendulkar scored the most runs in ODI World Cup 2003.
 This was the second instance where Sachin became the top run-scorer in a World Cup.
-He achieved an impressive total of 673 runs in 11 matches, showcasing an average of 61.18 and a strike rate of 89.25.
+He scored total of 673 runs in 11 matches, an average of 61.18 and a strike rate of 89.25.

 Throughout the tournament, he scored six half-centuries and one century.
 Sachin’s highest individual score was 152, achieved against Namibia.

 Former Indian player Rahul Dravid scored the most runs in ODI World Cup 1999.
-Dravid successfully accumulated 461 runs throughout 8 matches, showcasing an impressive average of 65.86.
-He accomplished this with a notable contribution of 2 centuries and 3 half-centuries.
+Dravid successfully scored 461 runs throughout 8 matches with an average of 65.86.
+He scored 2 centuries and 3 half-centuries.

 During the tournament, India’s journey ended in the super-six stage.
 Dravid’s standout performance was his remarkable 145 against Sri Lanka in the group stage, held at Taunton.

-The former Indian cricket star Sachin Tendulkar emerged as the leading run-scorer in World Cup 1996.
-Across 7 matches, he accumulated a total of 523 runs, showcasing an impressive average of 87.16.
-His performance was bolstered by achieving 2 centuries and 3 half-centuries.
+The former Indian cricket star Sachin Tendulkar was leading run-scorer in World Cup 1996.
+Across 7 matches, he scored a total of 523 runs with average of 87.16.
+His scored 2 centuries and 3 half-centuries.

 Sachin’s display in that World Cup was truly exceptional.
 Despite his outstanding batting, India ultimately secured the 4th position in the tournament.
 Also read, Indian Batsmen in the History of ODI World Cup.

-Martin Crowe, the prominent batsman from New Zealand, emerged as the top run-scorer in the 1992 World Cup, amassing a total of 456 runs across 9 matches.
+Martin Crowe, the prominent batsman from New Zealand, was top run-scorer in the 1992 World Cup, amassing a total of 456 runs across 9 matches.

 His performance with the bat was impressive, achieving 1 century and 4 half-centuries.
 Despite his strong showing, New Zealand faced a defeat against Pakistan in the semi-final, leading to their exit from the tournament.

-Graham Gooch, an English cricketer, shone as the leading run-scorer in World Cup 1987, amassing an impressive 471 runs throughout 8 matches, showcasing an intriguing average of 58.87.
+Graham Gooch, an English cricketer, shone as the leading run-scorer in World Cup 1987, scored 471 runs throughout 8 matches, showcasing an intriguing average of 58.87.
 Notably, the 1987 World Cup introduced the concept of 50-over matches.

 Despite Gooch’s outstanding performance, England couldn’t clinch the title, as they faced a defeat from Australia in the Final match.